wesleyvieira1/wesleyvieira1/README.md

-- 🔭 I’m currently working on my tcc and school projects
+- 🔭 I’m currently working on school projects
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning HTML, CSS and JS
 - 👨‍💻 I have experience with Python3 and PostgreeSQL
-- 📫 How to reach me: @wesleyhsv on Instagram or wesley.henrique@academico.ifpb.edu.br
+- 📫 How to reach me: wesley.henrique@academico.ifpb.edu.br

-* I'm still updating the repositories *